vladen/aerobus/spec/readme.md

 <a name="aerobussection-publishobject"></a>
 ## #publish(@object)
-publishes @object to all #channels in order of declaration.
+publishes @object to all #channels in order of channel reference.

 ```js
 var section = aerobus()('test1', 'test2'),